processity/dreamhouse-audicity/TUTORIAL.md

 5. Select the campaign record _Mid-Century Modern Main Campaign 2024-7_.
 6. Click the **Details** tab.

-Note the campaign record has been kept in sync with the changes in the property record.
+The campaign record has been kept in sync with the changes in the property record.

 ### Reviewing the Dreamhouse Audicity App Functionality